bormaley999/Udacity_Machine_Learining_NanoDegree/Fraud Detection/Readme.md

 **The original source for the project**
-[Payment Fraud Detection](https://github.com/udacity/ML_SageMaker_Studies/tree/master/Payment_Fraud_Detection): Learn how to build and deploy a supervised, LinearLearner model in SageMaker.
+<br> [Payment Fraud Detection](https://github.com/udacity/ML_SageMaker_Studies/tree/master/Payment_Fraud_Detection): Learn how to build and deploy a supervised, LinearLearner model in SageMaker.
 You'll tune a model and handle a case of class imbalance to train a model to detect cases of credit card fraud.

 ## Labeled Data